statbiophys/indie/README.md

 | ...     | ...                               | ...           | ...            | ...          |

 Last columns refer to the name of the best-scoring V template and the limits of the aligned region along the template itself.
 Any Ig alignment tool could be used to obtain these info; we recommend [igBlast](https://www.ncbi.nlm.nih.gov/igblast) for its reliability and speed, but other tools can be exploited as well.

+Under the `preprocessing` folder of the repository several auxiliary scripts can be found, among which an annotation pipeline based on igBlast that eventually formats sequences (segregated and quality-filtered according to customizable parameters) in the format shown above.
+It is even possible to start from high-throughput raw reads, using the preprocessing script under the same folder.
+Please refer to the `README` file in it for further details.

 Once read the input file, *indie* creates a folder `read` and stores in it a copy of the input file.